 Let me introduce you to this little piece of France, at the very end of the French Riviera, nestled between the borders of Italy and Monaco.
-A short walk along the scenic seashore surrounding by mountains is already a hint about its long international heritage despite its small size.
+A short walk along the scenic seashore surrounded by mountains is already a hint about its long international heritage despite its small size.
 Thanks to its mild winter climate, Menton became famous for its flavourful lemons famous but also attracted the rich and famous from all over Europe since the 19th century.
 No wonder why to the influence of its Italian neighbour, the traces of its famed British and Russian guests are still visible today.
-While I loved Nice for its lively atmosphere, I also found Menton to be the perfect peaceful place to rest and hide away on the French Riviera.
+While I loved diving in Nice with its lively atmosphere and easily accessible dive centres, I also found Menton to be the perfect peaceful place to rest and hideaway on the French Riviera.

 Any trip to the French Riviera would surely be incomplete without at least spending an entire day there.
 Menton is more than a pretty colourful seaside town.
 From the deep blue sea to the heights of its highest summits, here is a selection of the things I loved the most doing while keeping on a relaxing mode during the weeks I spent in Menton in the last 2 years.